raspberrypi/documentation/raspbian/applications/vcgencmd.md

 To determine if a specific display ID is on or off, use -1 as the first parameter.

-`vcgencmd display_power -1 7` will turn return 0 if display ID 7 is off, 1 if display ID 7 is one. -1 is returned if the display is in an unknown state, for example, undetected.
+`vcgencmd display_power -1 7` will return 0 if display ID 7 is off, 1 if display ID 7 is on, or -1 if display ID 7 is in an unknown state, for example undetected.